stackforge/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

 Access permissions for Horizon
 ++++++++++++++++++++++++++++++

-The first part of the screen allows you to modify the user name, password, and tenant used to access the Horizon screens.

 .. image:: /_images/user_screen_shots/settings-access.png
    :width: 80%

+This section of the Settings screen allows you to modify the user name, password, and tenant used to access the Horizon screens.

 .. raw:: pdf